Smoking Fetish

 Safety, consent & law

 The interest itself is harmless and fully consensual between adults, and it raises no legal or consent issue.
 The one meaningful caution is health-related rather than legal: tobacco smoking carries well-documented physical risks, so the real-world activity is materially distinct from fantasy or media appreciation.
 Enthusiasts who confine the interest to imagery, performance, and imagination incur none of those risks, which is why the fantasy and the habit are best treated as separate things.
+The one place the interest can cause real harm is where it is used to push a partner into starting, resuming, or increasing tobacco use; that consequence falls on the partner's body rather than on the fantasy, and no framing of consent removes it.

-- Object Sexuality17/100Objectophilia · Objects & MaterialsObject sexuality (objectophilia, objectum sexuality, OS) is a pronounced romantic and sometimes sexual orientation toward specific inanimate objects or structures.
-People who identify with it describe genuine, often reciprocal-feeling love for a particular object.17
+- Object Sexuality17/100Objectophilia · Objects & MaterialsObject sexuality (objectophilia, objectum sexuality, OS) is a romantic and sometimes sexual attraction directed at specific inanimate objects or structures.
+Those who identify with it describe committed, often reciprocal-feeling love for one particular object rather than a generic interest in things.17

 - Spandex Fetish36/100Objects & MaterialsAn erotic attraction to spandex and similar stretch fabrics (Lycra, elastane), focused on their tight, second-skin fit and smooth, glossy surface.
 It is a benign synthetic-material interest rather than a clinically defined paraphilia.36